answeredbyablemind/answeredbyablemind.github.io/_posts/2019-09-04-natural_number_e_en.md

   Figure 2.
 The magic piggy bank that grows by 50% every 6 months
 </p>

-The key point here is that if you grow it by 50% every 6 months as shown in Figure 2, it will become \$2.25 instead of \$2 after one year.
+The key point here is that if you grow it by 50% every 6 months as shown in Figure 2, it will become 2.25 dollars instead of 2 dollars after one year.

-That is, it has increased by \$0.25 more than if it had grown by 100% all at once as in Figure 1.
+That is, it has increased by 0.25 dollars more than if it had grown by 100% all at once as in Figure 1.

 Now, let's see what happens if we divide it into 3 parts and grow it.